Faham/dotfiles/README.md

 then:
 ~/bin/config-machine

-yaourt -S google-chrome subl-text-dev viber acroread
+yaourt -S google-chrome subl-text-dev viber acroread acroread-fonts

 then go to .vim/bundle/YouCompleteMe and run ./install.py